Advances in the Shannon Capacity of Graphs: A new inequality for the capacity of graphs

 In addition, by Theorem~\ref{theorem: lovasz_bigger_n}, inequality~\eqref{eq2:24:11:2024} holds with equality if $\Gr{G}$ is vertex-transitive or strongly regular.
 Furthermore, if $\Gr{G}$ is a $d$-regular graph, then by \cite[Proposiotion~1]{Sason23},

-and,
+and

 which proves \eqref{eq9:28.11.2024}.
-Finally, by \cite[Proposition~1]{Sason23}, if both $\Gr{G}$ and $\CGr{G}$ are edge-transitive, or if $\Gr{G}$ is strongly regular, then the right inequality in \eqref{eq8:28.11.24} holds with equality, and if $\Gr{G}$ is strongly regular, then the left inequality in \eqref{eq8:28.11.24} holds with equality. \end{proof}
+Finally, by \cite[Proposition~1]{Sason23}, if both $\Gr{G}$ and $\CGr{G}$ are edge-transitive, or if $\Gr{G}$ is strongly regular, then inequality \eqref{eq8:28.11.24} holds with equality.
+Moreover, if $\Gr{G}$ is strongly regular, then inequality \eqref{eq1:8.12.24} also holds with equality.
+This completes the proof of the stated sufficient conditions for the attainability with equality of the two inequalities in \eqref{eq9:28.11.2024}. \end{proof}